qbwaggle/vpnkillswitch/README.md

-### Various shell scripts to install/configure software for Raspberry Pi.
+### Various shell scripts to install and configure software for Raspberry Pi (Raspbian).

 For example, install and configure OpenVPN client with Private Internet Access (PIA) VPN, including DNS leak protection, kill switch, and auto-reconnect.